Official Community Visitors

-OCVs are appointed by the Minister for Families Communities and Disability Services, under the Community Services (Complaints, Reviews and Monitoring) Act 1993 (CS CRAMA) and Ageing and Disability Commissioner Act (2019).
+OCVs are appointed by the Minister for Families Communities and Disability Services, under the Ageing and Disability Commissioner Act 2019, and the Children’s Guardian Act 2019.
 OCVs come from a wide cross-section of the community, including people who have direct experience and expertise in areas such as disability services and supports, mental health, child protection, out-of-home care, advocacy and health care.

 What are Visitable Services?

 Official Community Visitors visit supported accommodation services providing full-time care in NSW.
 The focus of the scheme is for:

 - Children and young people in residential out-of-home care.

 What is the role of Official Community Visitors?

 Official Community Visitors may:

 - Inform the Minister, Ageing and Disability Commission and the NSW Ombudsman about matters affecting residents